In the following documentation:

 - libxml is needed, you might need to rebuild PostgreSQL with it.

 Database administrator privileges are required to install, setup and uninstall the database.

 In general, you must always install the latest service packs for a given database version before creating Talend Data Catalog database.

-Oracle 12c is recommended for large scale deployments where indexes must be kept in memory to avoid any disk I/O, and therefore obtain fast search response time.
+Oracle 12c is recommended for large scale deployments where indexes must be kept in memory in order to avoid any disk I/O, and therefore obtain fast search response time.
 In such case, the Oracle 12c Server must have enough memory (for KEEP buffer pool), a fast-enough processor speed (for a single search), and enough cores (for multiple user searches in parallel).